The Story of My Experiments with Truth: Publication history

+K. Madhavanar, an independence activist and journalist from Kerala, translated the book to Malayalam in 1928.
+It was serialised in the Mathrubhumi Weekly and later on launched as a book.

 The Story of My Experiments with Truth was first published in the United States in 1948 by Public Affairs Press of Washington, D.C.

 Summary

 Translator's preface

 This section is written by Mahadev Desai who translated the book from Gujarati to English.
 In this preface Desai notes that the book was originally published in two volumes, the first in 1927 and second in 1929.
 He also mentions that the original was priced at 1 rupee and had a run of five editions by the time of the writing of his preface.
 50,000 copies had been sold in Gujarati but since the English edition was expensive it prevented Indians from purchasing it.
 Desai notes the need to bring out a cheaper English version.
 He also mentions that the translation has been revised by an English scholar who did not want his name to be published.
 Chapters XXIX–XLIII of Part V were translated by Desai's friend and colleague Pyarelal Nayyar.